 Indulge your Senses at the Opera Festival

-As I’ve mentioned once or twice before, I adore the Latvian National Opera and Ballet.
-The spring season culminates in June with the Riga Opera Festival, now in its 20th year.
+As I’ve mentioned before, I adore the Latvian National Opera and Ballet.
+The spring season culminates in June with the Riga Opera Festival.
 The highly-acclaimed festival showcases the best opera productions from the company’s repertoire, and often features award-winning singers from around the world.
-My favorite operas are La Traviata and Madama Butterfly, but all the performances are stellar.
+My favorite operas are La Traviata and Madama Butterfly, but all the performances I’ve seen in Riga have been stellar.

 Go Behind the Scenes with an Opera House Tour